JonthMM/Bachelor-thesis/README.md

 ## Getting Started

 The program published here is also available via Docker Hub.
 This allows all users to access and run it and offers the possibility for reproducible working and testing.
 Example data is made available for users to execute the program without having to provide their own data.
-Also the example data and results can be downloaded easily in this way.
+Also the example data and results can be downloaded easily through this way.

 ### Prerequisites